cabforum/smime/SBR.md

 4. the CA receives notice or otherwise becomes aware that a Subscriber has violated one or more of its material obligations under the Subscriber agreement;
 5. the CA receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the Certificate is no longer legally permitted;
 6. the CA receives notice or otherwise becomes aware of a material change in the information contained in the Certificate;
-7. a determination that the Certificate was not issued in accordance with the CA’s Certificate Policy or Certification Practice Statement;
+7. a determination that the Certificate was not issued in accordance with the CA’s CP and/or CPS;
 8. the CA determines that any of the information appearing in the Certificate is not accurate;
 9. the CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate;
 10. the CA Private Key used in issuing the Certificate is suspected to have been compromised;